Koviyar: Etymology

 In the Yalpana Vaipava Malai composed during the Dutch colonial period, explains the etymology of the term Koviyar as deriving from Kovilar, meaning servants of the temple (Kovil).
-It says that the Koviyar were once servants of the temples who later on, because of poverty and war, sold themselves to the temples as workers.
+It says that the Koviyar were once servants and protectors of the temples who later on, because of poverty and war, sold themselves to the temples as workers.
 When the Portuguese colonists arrived and destroyed all the Hindu temples in Jaffna, the Kovilar were said to have been sold off as slaves by the Portuguese.
 The chronicle also speaks of a people of a "high caste" who due to poverty were sold off as slaves.

 History

 Early period

 They are mentioned in the Thesavalamai law of the Jaffna Peninsula, which was codified by the Dutch under their rule.
 There they are stated as descendants of the Sri Lankan Vellalar.
 Intermarriages between the Vellalars and Koviyars were common.
 Other traditions account that they were Sinhalese captives from the Govigama caste who were settled in Jaffna Kingdom, suggested by their ritual status being equal to that of the Vellalars with whom they share similar traditional occupation with.
 The Vaiya Padal states that they were one of the castes who came from Tamil country in Southern India and were apparently herdsmen.
+Yet there is no evidence of a similar caste population in Tamilnadu.

 Vellalar men often took concubines from the Koviyar community, and the children are entitled to Vellalar status as well as certain paternal inheritances.

+The Koviyars were looked upon as the local henchman of the Sri Lankan Vellalar by the colonial powers.
+They collected taxes for the Vellalar from the people who worked in their farmlands, these people included the "kudimakal" Pallar, Nalavar in promise to get goods, money and lands in return from the landowners.